gtalarico/pyairtable/docs/source/api.rst

   [{id:'rec123asa23', fields': {'Last Name': 'Alfred', "Age": 84}, ...}, ... ]
   [{id:'rec123asa23', fields': {'Last Name': 'Jameson', "Age": 42}, ...}, ... ]

-:meth:`~airtable.api.Table.all`
+:meth:`~pyairtable.api.Table.all`

 This method returns a single list with all records in a table.
-Note that under the hood it uses :meth:`~airtable.api.Table.iterate` to fetch records so multiple requests might be made.
+Note that under the hood it uses :meth:`~pyairtable.api.Table.iterate` to fetch records so multiple requests might be made.

 .. code-block:: python